easybuilders/easybuild-tutorial/docs/2021-lust/troubleshooting.md

     mv subread-2.0.1-source.tar.gz $HOME/easybuild/sources/s/Subread/
     ```

-    In case download is problematic, the source tarball is also available
+    If downloading is problematic for some reason, the source tarball is also available
-    in `/easybuild/tutorial/`:
+    in `/easybuild/sources/s/Subread`.

-    ```shell
-    cp /easybuild/tutorial/subread-2.0.1-source.tar.gz $HOME/easybuild/sources/s/Subread/
-    ```

     Or, we can change the easyconfig file to specify the location where
     the easyconfig file can be downloaded from: